Maxwell welcomes first active-duty flying training unit since 1945

 |0

-This work, Maxwell welcomes first active-duty flying training unit since 1945 [Image 13 of 13], by Bradley Clark, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Maxwell welcomes first active-duty flying training unit since 1945, by Bradley Clark, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT